dwjoyce/pythonbook/Performing selection.rst

 Let us start a new program called vip.py - click on the ``File`` -> ``New File`` menu item, and type in the following::

-    print('Welcome to our VIP program - used to calculate cinema ticket prices') print('Ticket prices are £5.00 for ordinary tickets, £6.00 for VIP tickets')
+    print('Welcome to our VIP program for calculating cinema ticket prices') print('Ticket prices are £5.00 for ordinary tickets, £6.00 for VIPs')

     vip = input('Do you require a VIP ticket, yes or no? ')